toripoyo/M5Stack_GPSSpeed/Readme.md

+GPS Speed Meter for Car

 # Hardware
 M5Stack + M5STACK-GPS-02(NEO-M8N)
 * Display GPS speed, altitude, heading
 * Automatic dimmer while 18:00 - 6:00 JST
+* Automatic sleep when USB power is not connected
 ![](image/Sample.jpg)

 # How to use